 The problem with all-seed diets

 Fat can spell trouble for a pet macaw.
-In approximately 60% of bird autopsies there have been signs of nutritional deficiency, according to Valerie Campbell D.V.M.
-All these deaths could have been prevented, but luckily now we know how with new knowledge from developments in avian veterinary medicine and science.
+In approximately 60% of bird autopsies, there have been signs of nutritional deficiency, according to Valerie Campbell D.V.M.
+All these deaths could have been prevented, but luckily now we know-how with new knowledge from developments in avian veterinary medicine and science.
 However, your macaw won’t know that.
 It is easy to be tempted into thinking that seeds are enough based on your macaw’s enthusiasm for them.
-The truth is that seeds are type of treat for macaws.
+The truth is that seeds are the type of treatment for macaws.
 Macaws often pick through bowls of seed to find the ones they like the best, and will often favor the options that have the most fat and are not healthy for them.

 Letting your macaw’s diet become too reliant on seeds can lead to long-term health issues.
 It’s perfectly fine to lead with seeds when introducing your macaw to food.
 However, the goal is to slowly reduce the amount as you work your way toward introducing other foods.

 Nuts, legumes, amino acids (proteins) and essential fatty acids (fats)